-'''
+date

+./my_application

+date

+Windows:

-REM PBS -1 walltime=1:00:00
+REM PBS -l walltime=1:00:00

-REM PBS -1 select=mem=400mb:arch=windows
+REM PBS -l select=mem=400mb:arch=windows

 REM PBS -j oe

-'''

-'''

 date /t

 my_application

 date /t

 '''

 The first line in the Windows script does not contain a path to a shell because you cannot specify the path to the shell or interpreter inside a Windows job script.
 See section 2.3.3.2, "Specifying Job Script Shell or Interpreter", on page 20.